Anar085/Unit3-Project/Project/main.md

     for item in self.order_items:
         self.ids.ordered_items_list.add_widget(OneLineListItem(text=str(item)))
 ```
 This where the update to display takes place: first `self.ids.ordered_items_list` represents `id` of `MDList` widget in the Kivy UI, then here `add_widget()` is a Kivy method that adds a child widget to a parent widget, in this case, it is adding a new item to the `MDList` display.
 And then `OneLineListItem(text=str(item))` creates a new instance of the OneLineListItem class, which is typically from the KivyMD library for a simple list item that displays a single line of text.
 Then `str(item)` converts the `item` object to a string representation.
-This means the items in `self.order_items` might be objects of the `OrderedItem` class that I showed above.
-For this to work properly, the `OrderedItem` class would need to have a `__str__` method to convert objects to strings.
+This also shows that the items in `self.order_items` are objects of the `OrderedItem` class that I showed above.
+For this to work properly, the `OrderedItem` class need to have a `__str__` method to convert objects to strings.
 In the flow of my application this method is called whenever the ordered items chage, for example when items are added to a ongoing order, to make the UI stay synchronized with the raw data model.

-### 3. *Use of Properties instead of regular variables* - **#SC2, #SC3, #SC5**
+### 2. *Use of Properties instead of regular variables* - **#SC2, #SC3, #SC5**
 I used `Kivy`'s `Properties` (for example `StringProperty`, `ListProperty`, `ObjectProperty` and etc) in especially table screens where I mostly need to deal with the components of the ui for fully functionality.
 For example:
 ```.py
 class Table_Waiter(MDScreen):